foundriesio/docs/source/user-guide/fioctl/index.rst

 Set device tag
   ``fioctl devices config updates <device_name> --tag <tag>``
     Filter the Targets a device will accept by tag.
     For example, to move a device from accepting 'devel' builds to 'main' builds.
-See the :ref:`ref-advanced-tagging` section for more examples.
+    See :ref:`ref-advanced-tagging` for more examples.

   .. code-block:: console